 Inspection of Waste Discharge Collectors

-For information refer to .
+For information refer to Waste Discharge Guideline (040G).

 Disposal of Waste

 Disposal of materials shall include the removal of any waste.
 Table 1 provides a summary of disposal methods used for common waste streams.

 Waste shall be disposed of in such a way as to reduce risks associated with manual handling, and safe transfer to other equipment such as compactors and shredders.
 Work instructions for collecting or producing waste shall identify any health and safety risks and environmental impact and the control measures associated with the disposal of waste material.